ChingChiehHuang/AI-scheduling-for-Surgerry/README.md

 ## Instructions and Navigations

-For the data processing, we can refrence the file: `Scheduling_Data_Clean.r`; and the model development, please reference the file: `Scheduling_Models.R`.
+For the data processing, we can refrence the file: `Scheduling_Data_Clean.r`; And for the model development, please reference the file: `Scheduling_Models.R`.

 With the following software and hardware list you can run all code files present in the github.